 Anja Louis, Reader in Cultural and Intercultural Studies, Sheffield Hallam University, Sheffield (UK)

 Abigail Loxham, Senior Lecturer in Hispanic Film, University of Liverpool (UK)

 Individual papers: Oral presentations on original research by one or more authors.

 Full panels: Three thematically connected papers on original research by several authors.

 All papers consist of a 20-minute presentation by the author(s), with an extra 10-minute slot allocated for discussion at the end.
 Proposals for papers should include an abstract under 350 words and a bio of no more than 100 words.
 Panel proposals for three or four paper panels should combine the abstracts and bios of speakers in one document, and should also include a short rationale and panel title.
 Poster proposals should include an abstract of no more than 250 words and a 100-words speaker bio.

-The deadline for proposals is February 29, 2020.
+The deadline for proposals is: March 20, 2020 (new deadline).
 Accepted papers will be notified by March 20, 2020.
 Selected papers will be invited to submit for a peer-reviewed volume.

 Registration fees: £ 100 (regular).
 Concessionary rate: £ 60 (postgraduates).